World-systems theory: Characteristics

 World-systems analysis argues that capitalism, as a historical system, has always integrated a variety of labor forms within a functioning division of labor (world economy).
 Countries do not have economies but are part of the world economy.
 Far from being separate societies or worlds, the world economy manifests a tripartite division of labor, with core, semiperipheral and peripheral zones.
 In the core zones, businesses, with the support of states they operate within, monopolise the most profitable activities of the division of labor.

 There are many ways to attribute a specific country to the core, semi-periphery, or periphery.
 Using an empirically based sharp formal definition of "domination" in a two-country relationship, Piana in 2004 defined the "core" as made up of "free countries" dominating others without being dominated, the "semi-periphery" as the countries that are dominated (usually, but not necessarily, by core countries) but at the same time dominating others (usually in the periphery) and "periphery" as the countries dominated.
 Based on 1998 data, the full list of countries in the three regions, together with a discussion of methodology, can be found.

 The late 18th and early 19th centuries marked a great turning point in the development of capitalism in that capitalists achieved state society power in the key states, which furthered the industrial revolution marking the rise of capitalism.
 World-systems analysis contends that capitalism as a historical system formed earlier and that countries do not "develop" in stages, but the system does, and events have a different meaning as a phase in the development of historical capitalism, the emergence of the three ideologies of the national developmental mythology (the idea that countries can develop through stages if they pursue the right set of policies): conservatism, liberalism, and radicalism.

 Proponents of world-systems analysis see the world stratification system the same way Karl Marx viewed class (ownership versus nonownership of the means of production) and Max Weber viewed class (which, in addition to ownership, stressed occupational skill level in the production process).
 The core states primarily own and control the major means of production in the world and perform the higher-level production tasks.
 The periphery nations own very little of the world's means of production (even when they are located in periphery states) and provide less-skilled labour.
-Like a class system with a states, class positions in the world economy result in an unequal distribution of rewards or resources.
+Like a class system within states, class positions in the world economy result in an unequal distribution of rewards or resources.
 The core states receive the greatest share of surplus production, and periphery states receive the smallest share.
 Furthermore, core states are usually able to purchase raw materials and other goods from non-core states at low prices and demand higher prices for their exports to non-core states.
 Chirot (1986) lists the five most important benefits coming to core states from their domination of the periphery: